Embever/embever-iot-library/docs/source/getting_started.rst

 It is necessary to match the logic level between an external device and the Embever CaaM development board to establish stable communication.
 This is possible by supplying any voltage in the supported voltage range to the VDD_IO pin.
 To omit the wiring for this pin, the SJ2 solder jumper can be used to set the logic voltage level to VCC which is 3.3 Volt.

 Communication with the Embever CaaM development board
 --------------------------------------------------------
-To address digital communication with the Embever CaaM development board, the Embever Serial Protocol (ESP) is utilized.
+To address digital communication with the Embever CaaM development board a lightweight protocol is used, the Embever Serial Protocol (ESP).
-This is a lightweight serial protocol, which can also be used to instruct the CaaM development board to send and receive data from the Cloud.
-The ESP is based on the Inter-Integrated Circuit protocol (I2C) with 2 additional signals.
-For more information about the Embever Serial Protocol, see the DOCXXYYZZ.
+For more information about it, see :ref:`esp-prot-drv`.

 To use the Embever Serial Protocol, connect an external device based on the following table:

-.. list-table::ESP Wiring
+.. list-table:: ESP Wiring
    :widths: 25 25
    :header-rows: 1
    :align: center